adjust/android_sdk/doc/migrate.md

 2. From the Eclipse menu select `Search → File...`, select the tab `File Search`, enter the search text `AdjustIo` and check the box `Case sensitive`.
 Make sure the file name pattern is `*` and the scope is `Workspace`.

+   ![][search]

-Click `Replace...`, enter the replacement text `Adjust` and click `Preview >`.
+3. Click `Replace...`, enter the replacement text `Adjust` and click `Preview >`.
 All adjust calls in java files and all adjust settings in manifest files should be replaced.
 After you reviewed these changes confirm with `OK`.

+   ![][replace]

-3. In the same fashion, replace `adeven.adjustio` with `adjust.sdk` in all manifest files to update the package name of the `ReferrerReceiver`.
+4. In the same fashion, replace `adeven.adjustio` with `adjust.sdk` in all manifest files to update the package name of the `ReferrerReceiver`.

-4. Download version v3.0.0 and create a new Android project from the `Adjust` folder.
+5. Download version v3.0.0 and create a new Android project from the `Adjust` folder.

     ![][import]

-5. Open the Android properties of your apps and make sure that the new `Adjust` library is selected.
+6. Open the Android properties of your apps and make sure that the new `Adjust` library is selected.

-6. For each of your apps, right click on it in the `Package Explorer` and select `Source → Organize Imports`.
+7. For each of your apps, right click on it in the `Package Explorer` and select `Source → Organize Imports`.

-7. Build your project to confirm that everything is properly connected again.
+8. Build your project to confirm that everything is properly connected again.

 The adjust SDK v3.0.0 added delegate notifications.
 Check out the [README] for details.